dbelinson/GooglePlayAppsCrawler/README.md

 **Update 4: Updated database is up (January 2015) - Including emails, developer sites and physical addresses**

-**Update 5: During 2015/02, I ended up having to pay for 170 GB of outbound traffic on my AWS Bill (that translates to nearly 350 downloads of the file, from which I only received 2 donations).
-Please, if you have downloaded the database, consider donating.
-1-2 USD will probably cover your download cost**
+**Update 5: During 2015/02, I ended up having to pay for 170 GB of outbound traffic on my AWS Bill (that translates to nearly 350 downloads of the file, from which I only received 2 donations).**

 New: Donate-Button
 ======================